py-why/EconML/doc/spec/estimation/dr.rst

 Overview of Formal Methodology
 ==================================

-The model's assumpitons are better explained in the language of potential outcomes.
+The model's assumptions are better explained in the language of potential outcomes.
 If we denote with :math:`Y^{(t)}` the potential outcome that we would have observed had we treated the sample with treatment :math:`T=t`, then the approach assumes that:

 .. math::